Stylback/ravir-challenge/Report.md

 ## Discussion and further improvements

-The task was challenging for several reasons; small dataset, small structures and high similarity between object classes were the most present.
+The task was challenging for several reasons; small dataset, small structures and high similarity between object classes.
 We did manage to construct a pipeline according to our outline, but we were unable to obtain satsifying results due to a flawed dice implementation.

 Assuming we would have gotten our loss function to work accordingly, we believe there would still have been multiple areas of improvement which we will cover further in this section.

-We did consider scraping the function and weight map altogether and go for a more traditional dice coefficient, but ultimately decided against it.
+We did consider scraping the custom loss function and weight map altogether and go for a more traditional dice coefficient, but ultimately decided against it.
 There are lessons to learn from our shortcomings and we hope to share it with others trying a similiar approach.

 ### Custom dice coefficient